 When all this evidence (and more) is taken together, we can practice meditation with confidence in the knowledge that it has a real impact on common stress markers.
 Clinical anxiety has its roots in dysregulation of certain neurological and physical systems which evolved to protect us, but which can in some cases be more harmful than helpful to our wellbeing.
 Meditation helps to counteract this dysregulation and promote healthy functioning, supporting wellbeing in a truly profound way.

 Will Williams is a meditation expert, author and founder of the London meditation company Beeja Meditation.
-He works as a Programme Director for One Giant Mind, a global charity dedicated to promoting all forms of meditation and researching their effects on individuals and society.

 Disclaimer: Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer here.